10 Thrifty Ways to Save Money on Halloween

 Craft Your Own Costumes

-The average cost of a Halloween costume nowadays rings in at a whopping $70.
-Multiply that by a family of four and you're out $280 for outfits you'll likely only wear once or twice.
+The average cost of a Halloween costume nowadays rings in at a whopping $100.45.
+Multiply that by a family of four and you're out $400 for outfits you'll likely only wear once or twice.
 Designing your own costume might cost you a little more in time, but imagine what you can do with those monetary savings!
 Dig through your own closets, borrow from friends and family, and visit your nearest thrift shop to create a one-of-a-kind ensemble.
+Or consider buying articles of clothing and accessories that you could use again in the future.

 Enjoy a Night In

-If you're strapped for cash or simply trying to save up this season, then visits to all of the Halloween-themed attractions, movies, and experiences — which often cost $10-20 per ticket or more — might not be the best way to spend your money.
+Whether you're socially distancing or simply trying to save up this season, then visits to all of the Halloween-themed attractions, movies, and experiences—which often cost $10-20 per ticket or more—might not be the best way to spend your money.
 Instead, host a scary night at home.
 Make it fun!
 Set the mood by keeping the lights off all night, using only flashlights to move about.
 Create a playlist of spooky tunes, rent or stream a scary movie or two, whip up some Halloween-inspired recipes, and read a couple of ghost stories aloud.

 Related: Halloween Activities for Kids